Are you wondering what type of beehive you should choose to get started on your journey?

 - Because of the “freedom of construction”, inspecting the hive if you suspect a problem is extremely cumbersome and can cause a lot of damage to the fragile frameless comb.

-The Warre hive is a fantastic beehive option for keeping bees naturally as long as you understand that all your observation will be limited to the entrance.
+The Warre hive is a fantastic beehive option for keeping bees naturally as long as you understand that all your observations will be limited to the entrance.

 4. Top Bar Hive